The J P Jacobs Charitable Trust

 Governance and Leadership

-The trustees are responsible for controlling the work, management and administration of the charity.
-At least one trustee receives payments or benefits for services to the charity.
+The trust is governed by trustees who are responsible for controlling the work, management and administration of the charity.
 The trust has no employees with total benefits over £60,000 and operates without trading subsidiaries.

 How to Apply